noahlittle/SaskOpenCOVID19Data/README.md

 # Saskatchewan Open COVID-19 Data

-### June 23 Note
+### Important Data Note
-The update will be delayed today as I attempt to determine which nine non-resident cases were removed today.
+Case data in this dataset includes out-of-province residents who tested positive for COVID-19 while in Saskatchewan.
+As such, the total is 9 cases higher than the official count, which recently removed non-resident cases.

+The removal of non-resident cases by the Government of Saskatchewan without indicating which cases were removed makes it impossible to determine which cases are from out-of-province residents.
+They were unwilling to specify the dates and general regions of the removed cases.

 ## Overview